sibytes/yetl.io/docs/tutorial/gettingstarted.md

 git clone https://github.com/sibytes/yetl.tutorial.git
 ```

 The latest main branch has the tutorial in it's complete state.
-I thoroughly recommend checking out the starting position and working through the tutorial to to full experience of yetl.
+I thoroughly recommend checking out the starting position and working through the tutorial to get full development experience of yetl.

 ## Installation